CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/03_LAB_41_01_Implement_monitoring_by_using_Azure_Virtual_Desktop_Insights.md

 1. Next, review all the remaining tabs on the **Azure Virtual Desktop \| Insights** page, including **Connection Reliability**, **Connection Diagnostics**, **Connection Performance**, **Users**, **Utilization**, **Clients**, and **Alerts**.

     > **Note:** Consider revisiting these tabs of the Insights page once you complete the subsequent labs to review the charts representing collected telemetry.

+### Summary

+In this lab, you set up monitoring for Azure Virtual Desktop using Azure Virtual Desktop Insights.
+You registered the required resource provider, created a Log Analytics workspace, and configured diagnostic settings and data collection rules.
+You finished by enabling monitoring extensions so AVD session hosts could send performance and usage data to Insights.

 **You have successfully completed the lab.
 Click on Next >>**